-Transferring Master's Degree Credits from Another Graduate
+Transferring Master's Degree Credits from Another Graduate School.
+Graduate credits taken at another accredited/recognized institution less than six calendar years before the expected graduation year may be transferred and applied toward a master's degree at Andrews University subject to the following conditions:

-School.
-Graduate courses taken at another recognized institution less than six calendar years before the expected graduation year may be transferred and applied toward a master's degree at Andrews University subject to the following conditions:
+• The grade earned in each course accepted for transfer is at least a B (3.00).

-- The grade earned in each course accepted for transfer is at least a B (3.00). - The courses can be applied toward a comparable degree at the institution where the credit was earned. - The courses meet similar requirements or electives within the master's program at Andrews University. - The Andrews University credits taken toward the master's degree constitute at least 80% of the requirements for the degree. - Grades earned in transfer courses are not included in the computation of the GPA. - Courses to be taken at another university and transferred to Andrews after a student is enrolled in an Andrews' graduate program must be approved by petition before being taken. - Such transfer courses are identified and approved by the dean/graduate program coordinator within the first semester of the student's residence. - An official transcript listing transfer courses is on file in the Academic Records Office.
+- The courses can be applied toward a comparable degree at the institution where the credit was earned. - The courses meet similar requirements or electives within the master's program at Andrews University. - The Andrews University credits taken toward the master's degree constitute at least 80% of the requirements for the degree. - Grades earned in transfer courses are not included in the computation of the GPA. - Courses to be taken at another university and transferred to Andrews after a student is enrolled in an Andrews' graduate program must be approved by petition before being taken. - Such transfer courses are identified and approved by the dean/ graduate program coordinator within the first semester of the student's residence. - An official transcript listing transfer credits is on file in the Academic Records Office.
+Credits received from institutions generally considered to be diploma/degree mills are not eligible to be transferred into a degree program.